vuejs/rfcs/active-rfcs/0025-teleport.md

 ### Destruction

-When a `<teleport>` is being destroyed (e.g. because its parent component is being destroyed or because of a `v-if`), its children are removed from the DOM and any component instances destroyed just like they were still children iof the parent.
+When a `<teleport>` is being destroyed (e.g. because its parent component is being destroyed or because of a `v-if`), its children are removed from the DOM and any component instances destroyed just like they were still children of the parent.

 ## Miscellaneous